CHUCK-P/Traffic_Sign_Classifier/writeup_TSC_CHUCK-P.md

 ![alt text][image2]

-Next, I normalized the image data to between -1.0 and 1.0 to ensure that the data was properly conditioned for gradient descent
+Next, I normalized the image data to between -1.0 and 1.0 to ensure that the data was properly conditioned for gradient descent.
+I used  pixel = (pixel - 127.5) / 127.5 instead of 128.0.

 Then, I cropped the image to eliminate unnecessary features that might cause confuse the model